ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week5.md

 - click the table and go to 'Exports and Streams' and 'create trigger' button; following are the lambda function codes

-- in the end, we should use dynamodb table to connect our backend
+- in the end, we are expcted to use AWS dynamodb table instead the local one to connect our backend